prakashsakari/goovy-quiz/README.md

 # Groovy Quiz

-[Groovy Quiz](https://groovyquiz.netlify.app/) is a fun and learning quiz, with multiple categories to choose from and also know interesting facts.
+[Groovy Quiz](https://groovyquiz.netlify.app/) is a fun and learning quiz app.
+Having multiple categories you can enjoy playing quiz from your favourite category and check your ability to break down the quiz while also learning along the way.